tasmota/docs/docs/IR-Remote.md

 ## IR Transmitter
 <img src="https://user-images.githubusercontent.com/5904370/68168682-e3cca780-ff69-11e9-928d-e1571a24a3ab.png" align=right></img>Common transmitter modules in the market have a weak IR LED, thus effective transmit distance is really short.
 If you need range it is best to [build your own](https://github.com/crankyoldgit/IRremoteESP8266/wiki#ir-sending).
 For the LED we recommend [TSAL6400](https://t.ly/8DX7N) for best performance.
-> YT-IRTM transmitter/receiver board is serial only and does not work with this driver (its also limited to only NEC IR protocol).
+> YT-IRTM transmitter/receiver board is serial only and does not work with this driver (it's also limited to only NEC IR protocol).

 ### Wiring